xialuna/github-workshop/README.md

 # github-workshop
- Github workshop for AWSCC DSWD that teaches them how to clone a repository and make changes to it.ne and
+ Github workshop for AWSCC DSWD that teaches them how to clone a repository and make changes to it.